3D Structure Editor

 Select an atom in the periodic table, choose the desired atom geometry (e.g. tetrahedral, linear, square planar).
 Then click on an existing atom to replace it with the chosen atom & geometry or place the atom in space.
 The edited/added atom will include enough atoms to achieve the specified valence.

-You can choose the fragment you want to add from the library, and it will display in a small 3D viewer in the toolbar column of the viewer.
 You can select an atom on the fragment to add at.
 Click the main structure to add the fragment.
 If you're not satisfied with how the fragment adds, you can always use the "Undo" button and try again.

-Input the SMILES for your fragment of interest (e.g. C1CC1) and select "Input SMILES" and it will display in a small 3D viewer in the toolbar column of the viewer.
-You can select an atom on the fragment to add at.
-Click the main structure to add the fragment.
+You can select a bond on the fragment to add at.
+Click a bond on the main structure to add the fragment.
 If you're not satisfied with how the fragment adds, you can always use the "Undo" button and try again.

 Adding and Removing Hydrogens